Authentic Business Success: Prioritize Your Inner Life

 As often as I can, I “breathe” one of these virtues into my activities each day.

 If I ever find myself thinking, “I just have to get this done,” I realize I have lost touch with the higher purpose of that activity.

 It’s never just about "getting something done”, even if I am doing something as mundane as cleaning the toilet.
 It is an opportunity given to me by life to practice mindfulness, being mindful of the inner qualities that can be developed (or eroded) in that very moment.

 By focusing on the higher purpose of work, I find a deeper fulfillment in anything I do.

-3. To improve my balance.
+To improve my balance.

 As my business evolves, so does my schedule.

-In work, I look for the higher purpose.
+In work, I seek higher purpose.

 In rest, I renew myself for further work.